 Next, go to ‘Channels’, choose ‘paid search’, and then click ‘landing pages’.
 This allows you to see your landing pages conversion rates and performance to see if anything needs to be taken into account before you start your organic search plans.

 The ‘auction insights’ section of AdWords (found under Keywords > Details) also provides useful data to consider before laying down your longer term plans.
-This shows your impression share, average position and overlap rate with the key competitors for your paid activity as show below:
+This shows your impression share, average position and overlap rate with the key competitors for your paid activity.

 This enables you to identify keyword based competitors, who aren’t always who you’d expect.
 The fact that they are bidding on the same terms as you though shows that these are the people actively looking to compete in your market, and allows you some extra competitive insight with which to use in your strategy.